top of page

 In April of 2022, Parker was once again admitted to Primary Children's Hospital, but this time she never came home.

-With all options having been explored and existed, treatment was replaced by palliative care.
 After several weeks, with her parents by her side, Parker passed away.

-Parker was 11yrs old.
+Parker was 11 years old.

 bottom of page